Sports Injury Info

 What muscles control where the femur goes?

-The muscles of the hips, especially the lateral or outside muscles.
 The biggest problem with mal-alignment or poor tracking of the patella is adduction and internal rotation of the femur.
 When the femur adducts, or moves towards the middle of the body, it forces the patella towards the outside.
 Combine this with internal rotation, and the patella is now sitting on the outside of the femur, and the stresses are increased.

 If you can effectively control the femur, you will have less knee pain at the patella.
-The key is to make sure that any exercises that you perform during your patella femoral syndrome rehab adequately strengthen the lateral hip muscles.
+The key is to make sure that any exercises that you perform during your patella femoral rehab adequately strengthen the lateral hip muscles.

 Exercises